 6. Your Skin Is Super Dry

-The Possible Culprit: Scales and flakes are common side effects of arid fall and winter air, but they can also be a tipoff that you're low on fatty acids, reports the NIH.
-An August 2018 review in the journal Marine Drugs demonstrated that omega-3s play a key role in moisture retention.
+The Possible Culprit: Scales and flakes are common side effects of arid fall and winter air, but they can also be a tipoff that you're low on fatty acids, reports the National Institutes of Health.
+Omega-3s play a key role in moisture retention, according to an August 2018 review in the journal Marine Drugs.

 And the skin benefits don't stop there: According to the Linus Pauling Institute at Oregon State University, fatty acid consumption results in greater UV protection, fewer wrinkles, plumper skin and a more even complexion.